Greek traditional music: Pontus

 Pontic music retains elements of the musical traditions of Byzantine music and the music from the region known as Caucasus.

 The primary instruments in Pontic music are a bowed instrument known as Kemençe of Laz or the Pontic Lyra, which originated in the Byzantine Empire period and is similar to the Byzantine lyra and Cretan lyra.
 Other bowed musical instrument are also used, such as the Kit violin and Rebec, these are more popular in the Western region of Pontus.
 Other instruments include the drums, lute, Askomandoura (a type of bagpipe), Daouli (a type of drum) and Aulos (a wind instrument).
 Folk dances from Pontus include slower dances including the Omál, Tik and Dipát.
 Faster dances include the Tik Tónyia and Kotsari and other dances include Giouvarlantoum, Serra and Tas.

 Constantinople

-The main Greek dance, for which folk songs are used as an accompaniment in Constantinople is the Hasapikos.
+The main Greek dance, for which folk songs are used as an accompaniment in Constantinople is the hasapikos.
 It originated in the Middle Ages as a military exercise with swords, adopted by the Byzantine military.
-During Byzantine times, the Hasapiko was called μακελλάρικος χορός (makellarikos horos).
+During Byzantine times, the hasapiko was called μακελλάρικος χορός (makellarikos horos).
 The songs were later danced by butchers in a social setting, and it was danced in both Turkey and Greece.

-The use of Politiki Lyra and Politiko Laouto is common to the folk songs from Constantinople.
-The Hasapiko also later served as one of the bases for the Sirtaki and it is danced in mostly all areas of Greece, with the use of Bouzouki.
+The use of Politiki lyra and Politiko laouto is common to the folk songs from Constantinople.
+The average Constantinople style ensemble has a vocalist, oud, qanun and percussion, usually in the form of a darbuka drum.
+The Hasapiko also later served as one of the bases for the sirtaki and it is danced in mostly all areas of Greece, with the use of bouzouki.